The complete guide to annual compensation reviews using Google Sheets

 Don’t forget about Beebole!
 It’s a place for employees to safely track hours worked and time spent on projects, as well as a powerful tool for project planning and accurate budgeting.
 By combining data like specific project estimations and employee salaries, you’ll be well on your way to unlocking invaluable business intelligence.
 What’s more, Beebole offers free integrations for Google Sheets and Microsoft Excel, so you can easily link all of your time data with spreadsheets in real time.

-Streamline your HR Management
+Streamline Your HR Management

 Project estimations, employee costs, absences and more.
 Try free.
 No commitment.